Scott Disick Is Reportedly ‘Determined’ To Win Sofia Richie Back, Sources Say

 Since the news broke of their alleged split, neither Disick nor Richie has confirmed that they’re no longer together.
 However, the couple hasn’t been seen together since April 25, just days before he went to rehab.
 The couple ignited rumors that they weren’t together prior to the reports due to their behavior on social media.

 On Disick’s birthday, which was on Tuesday, May, 26, fans instantly noticed that Richie neglected to wish her beau of three years a happy birthday on Instagram.
-In addition, Richie wasn’t spotted at either of Disick’s birthday celebrations.
+In addition, she wasn’t spotted at either of Disick’s celebrations.
 He celebrated his special day during Memorial Day weekend with his ex, Kourtney Kardashian, and their children — Mason, 10, Penelope, 7, and Reign, 4.

 Richie has seemingly been devoting some time to herself since parting ways from Disick.
 On Thursday, May 28, she gave her brother, Miles, a birthday shoutout.
 After posting adorable photos of herself and her sibling, Richie shared how “lucky” she is to have him by her side at all times.